Nnei/RGB-to-HEX/README.md

 # RGB-to-HEX
-Fast convert RGB to HEX (Junior project)
+Fast convert RGB to HEX
 This project can be shorter.